chatek87/yumby/README.md

 yumby is a console application written in C# that allows a user to enter, store, and recall recipe information.
 yumby also allows a user to easily adjust a recipe to suit the desired number of portions served.

 yumby handles persistent data by serializing a dictionary<string RecipeName, Recipe> to JSON.
 Each recipe entry is saved as a Recipe object, which contains fields detailing the ingredients, quantities, and instructions pertinent to the recipe.

+### instructions:
+use "list all recipes" to see all the (poorly entered example) recipe entries in your Recipe Book
+enter the name of an existing recipe entry in "search" to view recipe/shopping list, and to change desired number of servings

-features list:
+### features list:
 * Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
 <code> see: Menu.cs, MainMenu.cs, et al.</code>